michal-minarik/naser/README.md

 When you cloned the repository a sample file sample_input.xlsx was created for you.
 Rename/duplicate this file and name it input.xlsx, keep it in the same directory.
 Now you can input your activities into this file.

 Follow the structure from the sample file and [the input file structure](https://github.com/michal-minarik/arse#input-file-structure)

-NOTE: Pre-populating this file with data from your calendar is not fully implemented.
-It's a roadmap item. :-)

 ## Basic usage